infant-lang/documentation/docs/arch/errors.md

 :::info

-The **No Arguments Error** will be removed in the future builds, for Infant Lang has plans for an Interpreter Mode.
+The **No Arguments Error** will be removed in the future builds, for Infant Lang has plans for implementing an Interpreter Mode.

 :::